 The benefits are obvious: Cans are much lighter than bottles and you don't need to remember a corkscrew to open them.
 Also at 375mL, the cans hold two glasses; so with two wine drinkers on a hike, the cans are empty on the way back!
 I can't tell you how much I dislike wine sloshing around in my pack with a half-empty 750mL bottle from a picnic in the woods.

 One thing I didn't really like about the canned wine, however, is that I can't see the wine.
 When I pour wine from a bottle into a glass, I enjoy seeing the color.
 I feel that I'm missing that entire visual experience with wine in a can.

 These cans seem ideal for backyard barbecues, camping trips, day hikes, and picnics.
 Canned wines have outgrown the reputation of being cheap, mass-market products.
-The selection of wines I got from Winesellers illustrates that you can get great wine options in cans from small, independent producers.
+My tests show you can get great wine options in cans from small, independent producers.
 I am a huge fan now.
-I can't wait to try some of the other canned wines I have such as Tiamo's Pinot Grigio and Santa Julia's Chardonnay.
-Stay tuned...

 Santa Julia (top photo) is built on environmentally-friendly precepts; Julia Zuccardi says, "My family's winery has always had the goal to live in harmony with the land and the people."
 They farm organically and utilize 100% recycled water for irrigation.
 I tried the Santa Julia Rosé, a single varietal, made from 100% organically-grown Malbec grapes from the Santa Rosa and Maipu Vineyards in Mendoza, Argentina.
 Notes of red fruit were strong, but the flavors were more balanced on the palate.